Request For Proposals

 This request for proposals will operate in two phases:

-Phase 1: Participants will be invited to submit 4-page proposals, by 10 January 2026, following the framework outlined below.
-Up to 25 proposals will be awarded £500 prizes.
+• Phase 1: Participants will be invited to submit 4-page proposals, by 17 January 2026, following the framework outlined below.
+Up to 25 proposals will be awarded £500 honoraria in recognition of time spent developing and submitting high-quality dataset concepts.

-Phase 2: Phase 1 winners will be provided with support to help build coalitions around their ideas and develop more established plans.
-Up to 10 proposals will be awarded £5,000 prizes at the end of phase 2.
+• Phase 2: Phase 1 winners will be provided with support to help refine their dataset concepts, build coalitions, and develop credible plans for future funding and execution.
+Up to 10 proposals will be awarded £5,000 honoraria at the end of Phase 2 to support this refinement work.

 Each proposal should address the following questions: